vixdang0x7d3/gnn_4_nids/model_training/README.md

 | **Accuracy** | | | **0.9457** | **508,114** |
 | Macro Avg | 0.3320 | 0.4926 | 0.2933 | 508,114 |

-The high recall but very low precision for minority attack classes (Worms, Shellcode, Analysis) suggests severe class imbalance issues in your intrusion detection model.
+The high recall but very low precision for minority attack classes (Worms, Shellcode, Analysis) despite SMOTE, and class weight techniques applied.
+Multiclass detection model is not ready for production.